Raul Fernandez (entrepreneur): Monumental Sports & Entertainment

 Fernandez is the vice chairman and a limited partner of Monumental Sports & Entertainment, a sports and venue management company that owns the Washington Capitals of the NHL, the Washington Wizards of the NBA, and the Washington Mystics of the WNBA.

 Other ventures

-Fernandez is an active technology investor in disruptive companies across multiple verticals across all growth stages.
-He is the Chairman of a leading SaaS fashion company, RemoteRetail that is partnered with top brands such as Cosabella and ELOQUII.
-Fernandez is also an investor in Radius Networks, a leading provider of proximity technology solutions for major retailers, restaurant chains, sports and entertainment complexes.
-He is an investor in the Professional Fighters League, the world's only major mixed martial arts league.
-In addition to traditional professional sports teams, Fernandez has invested in the top team in eSports, Cloud9, a North American eSports team out of Los Angeles.
+Fernandez is a technology investor.
+He is the chairman of SaaS fashion company, RemoteRetail that is partnered with top brands such as Cosabella and ELOQUII.
+Fernandez is also an investor in Radius Networks, a provider of proximity technology for major retailers, restaurant chains, sports and entertainment complexes.
+He is an investor in the Professional Fighters League, a mixed martial arts league.
+In addition to traditional professional sports teams, Fernandez has invested in Cloud9, a North American eSports team out of Los Angeles.